gamesguru/bitq/README.rst

  bitq
 ******

-A bitcoin generation 3 protocol in python.
+A bitcoin gen3 protocol written in python.

 Our features

-- RandomX proof of work algorithm
+- SHA-3 proof of work algorithm

-- shake_256 tx signatures
+- shake_256 tx and block signatures

-- SHA-3 block signatures
+- SHA-3 tx and block hashes

 - 4 MB blocks and 2 minute windows